kennycason/kumo/README.md

 ### Contributing

 My primary IDE of choice is IntelliJ due to their robust tooling as well as code analysis/inspections.
 If using [IntelliJ IDEA](https://www.jetbrains.com/idea/), I recommend importing `KumoIntelliJInspections.xml`.
-I am also consiering adding Checkstyle support.
+I am also considering adding Checkstyle support.

+New tests that write images should write images out to `kumo-core/output_test/` instead of `kumo-core/output/` which is now used for images to showcase Kumo.